Malaysia Strengthens Its Position In Sustainable Development With IGEM 2024, Introducing Pioneering Exhibition & Conferences, Clean Energy Transition ...

+data-text="Malaysia Strengthens Its Position in Sustainable Development With IGEM 2024, Introducing Pioneering exhibition & Conferences, Clean energy Transition Asia (CETA) Summit And Mobilityx" data-link=" Strengthens Its Position in Sustainable Development With IGEM 2024, Introducing Pioneering Exhibition & Conferences, Clean Energy Transition Asia (CETA) Summit And Mobilityx" class="whatsapp">Shar

-Media OutReach Newswire - 9 October 2024 - The International Greentech and Eco Products exhibition & conference Malaysia (IGEM) 2024, the region's longest-running green technology exhibition, officially opens today, reaffirming Malaysia's leadership in sustainable development with this year's theme " Race Towards Net Zero: Regional Leadership for Climate Urgency ".
+MALAYSIA - media OutReach Newswire - 9 October 2024 - The International Greentech and Eco Products Exhibition & conference Malaysia (IGEM) 2024, the region's longest-running green technology exhibition, officially opens today, reaffirming Malaysia's leadership in sustainable development with this year's theme ' Race Towards Net Zero: Regional Leadership for Climate Urgency '.

 Organised by the Ministry of Natural Resources and Environmental Sustainability (NRES) and co-organised by the Malaysian Green Technology and Climate Change Corporation (MGTC), with the Malaysian Investment Development Authority (MIDA) and The C0_LAB Pte Ltd as the strategic partner, IGEM 2024 sets an ambitious target of RM4.8 billion in business leads and drawing 48,000 visitors from over 48 countries.